MannLabs/alphapept/README.md

 * Quantification: Functions for quantification, e.g., LFQ
 * Matching: Functions for Match-between-runs
 * Constants: A collection of constants
-* Interface: Code that generates the command-line-interface (CLI)
+* Interface: Code that generates the command-line-interface (CLI) and makes workflow steps callable
 * Performance: Helper functions to speed up code with CPU / GPU
+* Export: Helper functions to make exports compatbile to other Software tools
+* Label: Code for support isobaric label search
+* Display: Code related to displaying in the streamlit gui
+* Additional code: Overview of additional code not covered by the notebooks
+* How to contribute: Contribution guidelines
+* AlphaPept workflow and files: Overview of the worfklow, files and column names

 ## Contributing
-If you have a feature request or a bug report, please post it as an issue on the GitHub issue tracker.
+If you have a feature request or a bug report, please post it either as an idea in the [discussions](https://github.com/MannLabs/alphapept/discussions) or as an issue on the [GitHub issue tracker](https://github.com/MannLabs/alphapept/issues).
+Upvoting features in the discussions page will help to prioritize what to implement next.
 If you want to contribute, put a PR for it.
 You can find more guidelines for contributing and how to get started [here](https://mannlabs.github.io/alphapept/contributing.html).
 We will gladly guide you through the codebase and credit you accordingly.
 Additionally, you can check out the Projects-page on GitHub.
 You can also contact us via opensource@alphapept.com.

 ## Cite us